-Prurigo nodularis (PN) is an intensely itchy skin rash.
-PN bumps on the skin can range in size from very small to about a half inch in diameter.
-The number of nodules can vary from 2 to 200.
+Prurigo nodularis (PN) causes bumps (nodules) on the skin that can range in size from 0.5–2 centimeters in diameter.
+The number of nodules can vary from 2–200.

 - dry skin

 - thyroid dysfunction

 - chronic kidney disease

 That said, the cause is not entirely known.